markmarijnissen/cordova-app-loader/README.md

 It includes unit tests for [CordovaPromiseFS](https://github.com/markmarijnissen/cordova-promise-fs) and [CordovaFileCache](https://github.com/markmarijnissen/cordova-file-cache).

-## Why "Cordova App Loader" is Awesome!
+## Why "Cordova App Loader" is awesome!

 I want CordovaAppLoader to be fast, responsive, flexible, reliable and safe.
 In order to do this, I've thought about everything that could destroy the app loader and fixed it.